Matthias Rácz: Artistic activity

 At the age of 21, he became principal bassoonist in the Gürzenich Orchestra Cologne and since 2003 he has held the same position in the Tonhalle Orchester Zürich.
 He is also principal bassoonist in the Lucerne Festival Orchestra.

 His CD productions, among others in 2013 with the Nordwestdeutsche Philharmonie conducted by Johannes Klumpp, his concert recordings of various radio stations as well as television and radio productions document his artistic work.

 Teaching activities

 Notwithstanding his young age, Rácz was invited by Seiji Ozawa to teach at the Ongaku-juku Opera Project in Japan in 2003.
 At the age of 24, he gave his first international master class for bassoon and since then many master classes have taken him around the world.
 He is also artistic director of the international oboe and bassoon competition "The Muri Competition" in Muri AG/Switzerland.

-Racz holds a professorship for bassoon at the Hochschule für Musik und Theater Zürich.
+Rácz holds a professorship for bassoon at the University of Arts Zürich (ZHdK - Zürcher Hochschule der Künste).